simbarras/celeritas-docs/conference-papers/snowmass-2020/white-paper/wp-abstract.md

-Within the next decade, experimental HEP will enter a new era of scientific discovery through a set of targeted programs recommended by the Particle Physics Project Prioritization Panel (P5).
-The two main ones are the upcoming High Luminosity LHC (HL-LHC), including the upgrade of its four main experiments, along with the Deep Underground Neutrino Experiment (DUNE).
-These two efforts will require an unprecedented amount of computational capacity and face complex challenges in every computational front, demanding advancements in signal processing, data management, Monte Carlo (MC), reconstruction, and analysis techniques.
-In order to alleviate one of the impending computational bottlenecks that both the Energy and Intensity Frontiers are expected to face, we present _Celeritas_, an Exascale MC particle transport code.
+Within the next decade, experimental HEP will enter a new era of scientific discovery through a set of targeted programs recommended by the Particle Physics Project Prioritization Panel (P5), including the upcoming High Luminosity LHC (HL-LHC) upgrade and the Deep Underground Neutrino Experiment (DUNE).
+These efforts in the
-_Celeritas_ is designed to leverage the vast computing power of DOE's Leadership Computing Facilities (LCFs) while maintaining similar physics capabilities currently available in Geant4.
+Energy and Intensity Frontiers will require an unprecedented amount of computational capacity on many fronts including Monte Carlo (MC) detector simulation.
+In order to alleviate this impending computational bottleneck, the _Celeritas_ MC particle transport code uses the new generation of heterogeneous computer architectures, including the exascale computing power of DOE's
+Leadership Computing Facilities (LCFs), to model targeted HEP detector problems at the full fidelity of Geant4.
-As it targets scalability and compatibility with the different heterogeneous architectures that will form the network of LCFs over the next decade, it is not expected to replace Geant4, but will serve as a highly specialized MC extension that will be orders of magnitude faster when run on LCFs.
-This paper presents the planned roadmap for _Celeritas_, including its proposed code architecture, physics capabilities, and strategies for integrating it on existing and future experimental HEP computing workflows.
+This paper presents the planned roadmap for _Celeritas_, including its proposed code architecture, physics capabilities, and strategies for integrating it with existing and future experimental HEP computing workflows.